-- An Act to provide for the Registration of Musicians in New Zealand Title. and for the Admission of Musicians to the Society to be incorporated as hereinafter provided. - 5 BE IT ENACTED by the General Assembly of New Zealand in Parliament assembled, and by the authority of the same, as follows: - 1.
-This Act may be cited as the Musicians Act, 1908.

-2. In this Act, if not inconsistent with the context,-
+- An Act to provide for the Registration of Musicians in New Zealand Title. and for the Admission of Musicians to the Society to be incorporated as hereinafter provided. - 5 BE IT ENACTED by the General Assembly of New Zealand in Parliament assembled, and by the authority of the same, as follows:- - 1.
+This Act may be cited as the New Zealand Society of Musicians Short Title.
+Act, 1909. - 2.
+In this Act, if not inconsistent with the context,-